dyonng/icarus/README.md

 This template is using Unity **2021.3.7f1**

-Clone this repo and create a branch off of `main` before starting.; All your changes should be on that branch.
+Clone this repo and create a branch off of `main` before starting.
+All your changes should be on that branch.
 Once you are done, create a Pull Request (PR).
 This will signify to us that you are complete.

 ## Provided Assets, Files, and Settings